Aug 24, 2021 Jambo

 Commitments

-In their basic form, commitments are promises made by your organization to a stakeholder to do something.
+In their basic form, commitments are promises made by your organization to a stakeholder to take a specific action.

 How does an SRM help?

-In an SRM, you have your entire engagement history logged, so you can easily trace back to see what your stakeholders care about and when they were last engaged.
+In an SRM, you have your entire engagement history logged, allowing you to trace back and see what your stakeholders care about easily and when they were last engaged.
 This is particularly useful for teams with members joining or leaving mid-project, or sharing engagement responsibilities.
-Teams just navigate to a stakeholder’s profile and can easily see the history of engagement, and then determine the next steps.
+Teams can simply navigate to a stakeholder's profile and easily view the history of engagement, then determine the next steps.

 Bonus Tip: